hooymana/Brooks_Task/README.md

 Player2.cs, InputState.cs, RecPositions.cs and RecAcc.cs should be checked and the others should not be checked.

+It is important to restart your computer before attempting to play if you needed to install .NET Framework first.
+Otherwise, much of the Unity functions may not be implemented you will get errors.

 SETTING UP CONTROLLER INPUT IN UNITY

 In Unity go to Edit > Project Settings > Input.
 This opens the InputManager in the Inspector Window.